Mindfulness – Coming home to yourself

 You will find that mindfulness gifts a pause from what otherwise may be reactivity to thoughts and situations.
 It broadens awareness and allows the self to ‘be’ in any given situation without getting lost in it.
 This is what we mean by building the ‘mindful muscle’.

 Cultivating awareness of self and then the world around you is a kind and caring thing to do.
-Being mindful does not take anything away from a person.
+Being mindful does not take anything away from a person, mindfulness is the giver.

 I look forward to hearing from you